• Blog

 12. Place feeders at the beginning of the season

 You will want to get your feeders out early.
 Before you think the Hummingbirds will show up.
 Sometimes, they will show up earlier than expected.
-So it’s best to be prepared.
-You don’t want them to find favor at your neighbor’s yard.
+It is best to be prepared.
+You don’t want them to find favor in your neighbor’s yard.

 A rule of thumb that I have been using is I hang up my Hummingbird feeders when the Cherry Trees in our area begin to bloom.
 Not sure when to put your feeders out.
 I got you!